ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### Serverless.yml
 The heart of our configuration.

-Inside this file, which could also be a JSON file or a Typescript file, we define everything we need for our backend to work.
+Inside this file, which could also be a JSON or a Typescript file, we define everything we need for our backend to work.

 ##### Functions
 A Function is an AWS Lambda function.
 It's an independent unit of deployment, like a microservice.
-It's merely code, deployed in the cloud, that is mostly used to execute one task, like in our case list-events.
+It's merely code, deployed in the cloud, that is mostly used to execute one task, like in our case: list-events.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-functions.PNG" width="auto" height="auto" target="_blank" class="image fit">